Lead chamber process: History

 Sulfur dioxide is introduced with steam and nitrogen dioxide into large chambers lined with sheet lead where the gases are sprayed down with water and chamber acid (62–70% sulfuric acid).
 The sulfur dioxide and nitrogen dioxide dissolve, and over a period of approximately 30 minutes the sulfur dioxide is oxidized to sulfuric acid.
 The presence of nitrogen dioxide is necessary for the reaction to proceed at a reasonable rate.
 The process is highly exothermic, and a major consideration of the design of the chambers was to provide a way to dissipate the heat formed in the reactions.

 Early plants used very large lead-lined wooden rectangular chambers (Faulding box chambers) that were cooled by ambient air.
 The internal lead sheathing served to contain the corrosive sulfuric acid and to render the wooden chambers waterproof.

-Around the turn of the nineteenth century, such plants required about half a cubic meter of volume to process the sulfur dioxide equivalent of a kilogram of burned sulfur.
-In the mid-19th century, French chemist Joseph Louis Gay-Lussac redesigned the chambers as stoneware packed masonry cylinders.
+In the 1820s-1830s, French chemist Joseph Louis Gay-Lussac (simultaneously and likely in collaboration with William Gossage) realized that it is not the bulk of liquid determining the speed of reaction but the internal area of the chamber, so he redesigned the chambers as stoneware packed masonry cylinders, which was an early example of the packed bed.

 In the 20th century, plants using Mills-Packard chambers supplanted the earlier designs.
 These chambers were tall tapered cylinders that were externally cooled by water flowing down the outside surface of the chamber.

 Sulfur dioxide for the process was provided by burning elemental sulfur or by the roasting of sulfur-containing metal ores in a stream of air in a furnace.
 During the early period of manufacture, nitrogen oxides were produced by the decomposition of niter at high temperature in the presence of acid, but this process was gradually supplanted by the air oxidation of ammonia to nitric oxide in the presence of a catalyst.
 The recovery and reuse of oxides of nitrogen was an important economic consideration in the operation of a chamber process plant.